sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 of his days.
-Our author has selected such illustrations from the stories related in the Vedic mythological texts such as Sāyaṇacārya's commentary, Brhaddevatā or Ṣaḍguruśisya's Vedārthadīpikā and once or twice, the author has quoted Ākhyānas which cannot be traced in these three main [works](# "Pp. 141, 267 and 306;").
-In order to enable the readers to form an exact idea of the similarity between the verses of the Nītimañjarī on the one hand, and [Cārucaryā](# "Out of four extracts from this work in Nitimanjari only one on page 170 has been traced in the printed चारुचर्या ofकाव्यमाला group I., the others being left untraced.") or some similar work on the other, the following extracts are given.
+Our author has selected such illustrations from the stories related in the Vedic mythological texts such as Sāyaṇacārya's commentary, Brhaddevatā or Ṣaḍguruśisya's Vedārthadīpikā and once or twice, the author has quoted Ākhyānas which cannot be traced in these three main works[^35].
+In order to enable the readers to form an exact idea of the similarity between the verses of the Nītimañjarī on the one hand, and Cārucaryā[^36] or some similar work on the other, the following extracts are given.
 There are 25 ślokas in which the first line of the verse in both the works in practically identical.
 I shall quote here all these with reference to their number in their respective works.
 On the page 286 of this book without any reference to its source is found quoted a verse which is traced in printed Cārucaryā as No. 47

+[^35]: "Pp. 141, 267 and 306;"

+[^36]: "Out of four extracts from this work in Nitimanjari only one on page 170 has been traced in the printed चारुचर्या ofकाव्यमाला group I., the others being left untraced."